alphagov/govuk-developer-docs/source/manual/ask-for-help.html.md

 - supports each other with issues deploying changes to GOV.UK
 - ensures missions are delivered technically in the best and most appropriate way

-The GOV.UK Platform Health team (#govuk-platform-health):
+The GOV.UK Platform Reliability team (#govuk-platform-reliability-team):

 - works on long term fixes to the platform
-- supports 2nd line by taking on bigger pieces of work that doesn't fit the weekly schedule
 - owns the infrastructure, although doesn't necessarily have the expertise to fix issues

 The GOV.UK Replatforming team (#govuk-replatforming):